 C14.
 All members will have access to the constitution and the rules of the Association including local water rules on the local notice boards.
 All members should read and understand the constitution and rules so they cannot plead ignorance of the same.
 It will be the duty of the members to report to the committee immediately anyone infringing the Constitution or the General rules of the club.

 C15.
-Expulsion / suspension
+Expulsion / Suspension

-The Committee shall expel or suspend any member for conduct which, in its opinion is injurious or tends to be injurious to the interests of the association, or its objects, or its members, or angling in general, or which contravenes the Association’s General Rules.
+The Committee shall expel or suspend any member for conduct which, in its opinion is injurious or tends to be injurious to the interests of the association, or its property and objects, or its members, or angling in general, or which contravenes the Association’s General Rules.

-Before a penalty is imposed, a disciplinary committee shall enquire into their conduct, and they will be given a reasonable opportunity to defend and justify themselves in writing or by appearing before that committee.
+Before a penalty is imposed, a disciplinary committee shall enquire into the member’s conduct, and they will be given a reasonable opportunity to defend and justify their actions in writing and/or by appearing before that committee.
 The disciplinary committee will, after hearing the facts, decide any penalty to be applied.
 The decisions will be based on a simple majority vote.
-All members must abide by that decision and an expelled member shall forfeit all rights and privileges of membership but shall remain liable for any dues and debts to the association which became payable or were incurred before the date of expulsion.
+All members must abide by that decision, and any expelled member(s) shall forfeit all rights and privileges of membership but shall remain liable for any dues and debts to the association which became payable or were incurred before the date of expulsion.
 Members may appeal only once, to the full committee who will review the findings of the disciplinary committee and may reduce or increase the penalty imposed.
 The committee’s decision is final.

 C16.
 If any matter arises for which there is no rule or an existing rule becomes incompatible with general law or E.A. bylaws it shall be decided temporarily by the Committee, whose decision shall be binding until confirmed or otherwise at the next following Annual General Meeting.
 No other alteration of these rules shall take place except at the Annual General Meeting, or a Special General Meeting convened for that purpose.
 Notice of any proposed alteration for consideration at the Annual General Meeting must be given, in writing, to any Committee member no later than two months prior to the AGM.
 No amendments will be accepted on the night.